Set up TFS on a server

 Download TFS.
 You can install TFS on a client or on a server operating system.
 For clients, use Windows 7 or Windows 8, 32-bit or 64-bit.
 For servers, you have to use 64-bit.
 Go here for the complete list of system requirements for TFS.

 If you install on a server operating system, you can add a SharePoint portal and SQL Server reporting later, even if you skip those features during initial installation.

 Use the Basic configuration wizard for a quick and simple installation.

 Once you've installed TFS, you might need to add antivirus exceptions.
 Read this KB article for more information.

-Although Team Explorer isn't necessary for most administration tasks, it does have some administrative features, and it is the only way to create the team projects your software development teams will need.
-Installing it on the server is a convenient way to ensure that you can create projects whenever necessary without having to go to another computer.
+Team Explorer installs with each version of Visual Studio, or you can download it for free.
+Although Team Explorer isn't necessary for most administration tasks, it is required to create team projects, which your software teams will require, and to support work item tracking customization.
+Installing it on the server is a convenient way to ensure that you can create team projects whenever necessary without having to go to another computer.